 Language Link’s Medical Interpreter Training (MIT) Program, a college credit bearing, career pipeline initiative, offers a medical interpreter training program in which fluently bilingual individuals develop the skills necessary to facilitate effective and reliable interpretation in the clinical setting.
 The goal of this course is to provide the students with principles, methods, and competencies (both knowledge and skills-based) essential in the delivery of effective, reliable, and comprehensive interpreting in the clinical and human service field.
 This course develops a theoretical and practical understanding of the multiple roles of the interpreter as well as the related ethical, cultural, and linguistic challenges in this evolving field.
 The course explores contemporary issues in the field of medical interpretation including immigration trends, legal mandates, and certification.

-Registration is now open!
+Registration is now closed.
 Classes will be held via Zoom.

 Students will obtain problem-solving and critical thinking skills in course materials through the following:

 Role Play of triadic/quad encounters

 The goal of the MIT program is to train competent, bilingual medical interpreters who will promote access to quality health care by: